 You haven’t changed anything with the VMWare software itself, still running on the same trusted vSphere 6.0 Update 1 release that has been rock solid and problem-free in your environment.
 So “What Changed” recently?
 Wait a minute, come to think of it, the host server that is regularly crashing recently had an additional 64GB of memory added to it one week ago!
 Might be worth removing that extra 64GB of memory and seeing if the problem goes away.
 Certainly wouldn’t be the first time new or additional hardware was the result of the underlying issue.

-What changed?Any journeyman or experienced IT professional will likely tell you, when it comes to effective problem solving, ALWAYS ask yourself, “What Changed” in your environment.
+What changed?Any journeyman or experienced IT professional will likely tell you, when it comes to an effective problem solving process, ALWAYS ask yourself, “What Changed” in your environment.

 6. Can the problem be recreated?

 Another helpful step for effective problem solving is trying to recreate the actual problem.
 As discussed before, reported problems can either be of a constant or intermittent nature.
 Taking the time to re-create the problem can be beneficial and especially helpful in cases where you might need to break out tools such as Wireshark to capture packets and network traffic for future analysis and evaluation.
 IT professionals have to make use of such tools in more complex technical support issues especially when the flow of network traffic is in question or when there’s a need to examine whether the traffic is making it from the source to destination devices.

 If possible, take advantage of any sandbox or test environments that are available.
 Having these environments gives you the flexibility to recreate the issue and effectively “break” things on purpose, without putting your production network or systems at risk and without interrupting services that end-users are relying on during standard business hours.